To say player personas have become an important game development tool is an understatement.

 There is usefulness in proto personas, especially when the stakeholders have decades of industry experience under their belts.

 However, they are a subjective tool.
-They may align teams, but can easily steer them in the wrong direction.
+They may align development and marketing, but can easily steer them in the wrong direction as well.
 Because of this lack of certainty, proto personas can wind up consuming a lot of time, and lead to a lot of false starts.

 Understanding Demographic and Behavior-Based Personas